-Dr Mohammad Heidarzadeh is an Assistant Professor of Civil Engineering specializing in Coastal Engineering at the Department of Civil & Environmental Engineering of the Brunel University London (UK).
+Dr Mohammad Heidarzadeh is an Associate Professor of Civil Engineering specializing in Coastal Engineering at the Department of Architecture & Civil Engineering of the University of Bath (UK).
 Dr Heidarzadeh is the Secretary General of the International Tsunami Commisson (ITC) affiliated to the IUGG (International Union of Geodesy and Geophysics) who was elected for this position in July 2019 in Canada.
 He is an international scientist/engineer on large earthquakes, tsunamis, storms and their effects on infrastructure.
-Dr Heidarzadeh is a well-known expert on Global-Challenge Researches on extreme geo-environmental hazards worldwide and is the PI (Principal Investigator) of the £495K GCRF (Global Challenge Research Fund) project with Indonesia on earthquakes and tsunamis, a Co-I of another £172K GCRF project with India on tsunamis, a Co-I of a £51K project with Dominica (Caribbean Sea) on storms, and a Co-I of a £440K project on Indonesia future tsunami risks.
+Dr Heidarzadeh is an expert on Global-Challenge Researches on extreme geo-environmental hazards worldwide and is the PI (Principal Investigator) of the GCRF (Global Challenge Research Fund) project with Indonesia on earthquakes and tsunamis, a Co-I of another GCRF project with India on tsunamis, a Co-I of a project with Dominica (Caribbean Sea) on storms, and a Co-I of a project on Indonesia future tsunami risks.
 Dr Heidarzadeh is a global expert on infrastructure as he has been involved in the design and construction of several mega-infrastructure such as coastal sea-walls, embankment dams, double-curvature concrete dams and underground metro structures.
 Dr Heidarzadeh is on the Editorial Board of several international well-known journals including: Journal of Marine Science and Engineering (JMSE) [Impact Factor = 1.8]; Sustainable Marine Structures (SMS) [IF = N/A]; Frontiers in Earth Science [IF= 2.9]; and acts as a Guest Editor for Geoscience Letters [SNIP = 1.2].
 Having published 61 peer-reviewed journal articles and book chapters, Dr Heidarzadeh is among most active world scientists/engineers.
 See full list of his articles with links to pdf files here (click here).

 Dr Heidarzadeh’s main research areas are: